Saturday, August 11, 2018

 Worksheet for Children and Beginner - Tenses (P8)

-Are your students keep making mistake on and on about present simple tense and present continuous tense in interogative form (Question form)?
+Are your students keep making mistake on and on about present simple tense and present continuous tense in question form?
 Don't worry, after this exercise worksheet, they will do it correctly and know how to make a question in English.

 Keep visiting my blog for more worksheets.
 Good day!